Return to search page.

 Birth Year : 1947

 Jerry Gore was born in Maysville, KY.
-An Underground Railroad historian, he is also a founding member of the National Underground Railroad Museum, Inc. and founder of the Freedom Time Company and the Kentucky Underground Railroad Association.
-He has been a consultant on the history of the Underground Railroad for a number of projects and programs and was featured on the History Channel's "Save Our History: The Underground Railroad."
-He is the great-great-grandson of Addison White, famous Ohio fugitive of the Underground Railroad.
+An Underground Railroad historian, he was also a founding member of the National Underground Railroad Museum, Inc. and founder of the Freedom Time Company and the Kentucky Underground Railroad Association.
+He was a consultant on the history of the Underground Railroad for a number of projects and programs and was featured on the History Channel's "Save Our History: The Underground Railroad."
+He was the great-great-grandson of Addison White, famous Ohio fugitive of the Underground Railroad.
 In 2012, Jerry Gore was the recipient of the Carter G. Woodson Memorial Award.
-For more see Jerry Gore at the Footsteps to Freedom website.

 See video with Jerry Gore receiving the 2012 Carter G. Woodson Memorial Award, at the Freedom Time website.